 - No Card – When a player does not turn in or record a scorecard for a round of golf.
 SJAC System requires the integrity and golf professional etiquette of the members to record all rounds of golf played.
-Tournament rules require at least ten rounds to be recorded and at least one verified qualifying round of golf to be played which substantiates the leaderboard position and the performance of the player.
+Tournament rules require at least three rounds to be recorded and at least one verified qualifying round of golf to be played which substantiates the leaderboard position and the performance of the player.
 A No Card or evidence from performance at the time of qualifying rounds for the tournament, which indicates No Cards from any potential tournament player during league play will result in immediate disqualification.
 During Tournament play, all players must submit a signed scorecard at the end of the round prior to leaving the green on the 18th hole of a round or a No Card status will prevail and disqualification of the player will occur.

 - Ostrich - An Ostrich is the name assigned to completing a hole having struck the ball five fewer times than par.
 In other words, this is what happens when you hole-out a Par 7 with two strokes or shoot a Hole-In-One on a Par Six.

 - Par – Par is the standard number of strokes suggested to be taken on a specific hole for a golf course.
 The Par on a course varies from course to course, hole to hole on a course, for the various tee boxes on a hole, and as per gender.
 Par is determined according to the distance between the tee box and the center of the green for each hole, as well as the difficulty of the hole.
 The total of all the Pars on a course is considered the Course Par and can vary slightly from course to course.
 It is the standard number of strokes to be taken for the course.